moralescd/CS50x_2022/README.md

 Using GitHub as an added ***bonus*** learning experience in version control.

-Jon has access to this repo, but he's already got plenty of programming and CS experience.
-He also he hasn't made any commits, which means it's really just mine.

-### SO...
-Welcome to baby's first real repo 👶
+Welcome to baby's first repo 👶

-We are learning and growing here 🌻

-***-Clarissa***